Bair Zhamsuyev: Biography

 From March 2008 to February 2010, Zhamsuyev was the assistant to the Chief of Staff of the Presidential Administration of the Russia, and member of the Advisory Commission of the State Council of Russia.
 From February 20 to August 2013, he was the Chief Federal Inspector for the Zabaykalsky Krai within the Office of the Plenipotentiary Representative in the Siberian Federal District.
 He was also the Head of the Reception Office of the President of Russia in the Zabaykalsky, and the representative of the President of the Russian Federation in the Qualification Collegium of Judges of the Zabaykalsky Krai.

-Zhamsuyev has been representing the Krasnoyark Krai as Senator in the Federation Council since 19 September 2013.
+Zhamsuyev has been representing the Krasnoyarsk Krai as Senator in the Federation Council since 19 September 2013.

 On 19 September 2019, the Governor of Zabaykalsky Krai, Aleksander Osipov, extended the powers of Zhamsuyev in the Federation Council, and on 25 December 2019, he was appointed Deputy Chairman of the Federation Council Committee on International Affairs, with Konstantin Kosachev.
 He previously served as deputy chairman of the Federation Council Committee on Defense and Security.
 He is currently the Deputy Chairman of the Council for the Development of the Far East and the Baikal Region under the Federation Council.

+Sanctions

+He was sanctioned by Canada under the Special Economic Measures Act (S.C.
+1992, c.
+17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security, and by the UK government on 15 March 2022 in relation to Russo-Ukrainian War.